Saturday, December 31, 2016

 And he isn’t.

-Mark Zuckerberg is an alien plant.
-He’s an android.
+Mark Zuckerberg is an alien plant, an android.
 He was put here by the cats.
-You doubt that?
-Skim Facebook news feeds and you’ll see.
-Photos of cats, cats used as profile pictures, endless feeds of cat videos showing the skills and “cuteness” of these adorable “animals”.
+You doubt it?
+Skim Facebook feeds and you’ll see.
+Photos of cats, cats used as profile pictures, endless videos showing the skills and “cuteness” of these adorable “animals”.
 Nonstop visual atrocity!

-Of course I realize some of you may be skeptical about all this.
+Of course I realize some of you may be skeptical.
 You may have doubts that cats are actually an alien species sent here to enslave us.
 You may suspect I personally just don’t like cats and am making all this up because I’m allergic to cats and my grandma’s cat scratched me up bad when I was four and I still haven’t forgotten it.
-But I’ve a few more facts that I think will cinch the deal.
+But I’ve a few more facts I think will cinch the deal.

 First, when I say that cats are here to reduce us to groveling submission I am referring to house cats only.
 I have nothing against the larger cats: lions, tigers, panthers, cheetahs, cougars--these all can be fine animals, especially the latter.
-No, it’s only the house cats, those that pose no apparent threat to humans, that concern me here.
+No, it’s only house cats, those that pose no apparent threat to humans, that concern me.

 Because if you research the history of these smaller cats, you will find something very strange.
-Paleozoologists actually have trouble explaining their appearance.
+Paleozoologists actually have trouble explaining it.

 Consider: Cats were first domesticated in Egypt around the time the pyramids were built.
 It is in Egypt we first find cat bones buried in ways that indicate they were pets.
-But interestingly, these cats are of a type and species that can’t be found anywhere else in the zoological record.
-So there's so far no evidence of any similar-sized wild species of cat that the Egyptians domesticated.
-In other words, the record shows that this species first showed up in Pharaonic Egypt as human pets.
-The species didn’t even exist until it was already living in Egyptian households.
+But interestingly, these cats are of a type and species that can’t be found in the zoological record.
+There's so far no evidence of any similar-sized wild species of cat that the Egyptians domesticated.
+In other words, the zoological record shows that this species first showed up in Pharaonic Egypt as human pets.
+The species didn’t exist until it was already living in Egyptian households.

 How is that possible?
 It’s nothing like the case with dogs or other animals, whose domestication can easily be traced from wild forebears.
 What does it mean?